Who is Responsible for Health & Safety in the Workplace?

 By Freddie Eyre

-Employers often have confusion around what their health and safety responsibilities are.
+Employers often get confused around what exactly their health and safety responsibilities are.

-Accidents and incidents in the workplace can not only be devastating to the well-being and morale of your workforce, but they can also result in costly claims and even costlier reputational damage.
+It is important to understand that avoidable accidents and incidents in the workplace can not only be devastating to the well-being and morale of your workforce, but they can also result in costly financial penalties and even costlier reputational damage.
+In fact, serious and preventable accidents constitute a breach in your legal obligations to protect your workers.

-If you need immediate support with any of these topics, get in touch with one of Croner's dedicated experts on 0800 124 4996.
+If you need immediate support with any health and safety challenges you may be facing, get in touch with one of our H&S specialists on 01455 858 132.

-health and safety procedures in the workplace in blocks to look after the employees own health and safety
+health and safety procedures in the workplace on blocks to look after employees

-Who is responsible for health and safety in the workplace?
+Who is your health and safety competent person

-Employers are responsible for workplace safety.
-It's their duty to ensure the health, safety, and welfare of their staff.
-While some worksites come with greater risks than others, even the safest workplaces need all staff to help manage risks.
+As we’ve briefly mentioned, employers are responsible for workplace safety.
+As an employer, it is your duty to ensure the health, safety, and welfare of your staff.
+However, employers typically need to assign a competent, responsible individual the task of ensuring this duty is carried out from day to day.
+Whilst some worksites come with greater risks than others, even the safest workplaces need all staff to assist in managing potential hazards in the workplace.

-All breaches of health & safety law, including both accidents and other incidents, ultimately come back to you.
+• All breaches of health & safety law, including avoidable accidents and other incidents, ultimately fall under your responsibility as an employer.

 What legislation is in place to enforce health and safety?